andrew/ultimate-awesome/README.md

 - [Awesome-AI-resources](https://github.com/zelalemgetahun9374/Awesome-AI-resources) - Different kinds of resources useful for learning artificial intelligence including maths and statistics.
 - [awesome-uniswap](https://github.com/0xperp/awesome-uniswap) - Collection of everything Uniswap.
 - [flipper-zero-awesome](https://github.com/123fzero/flipper-zero-awesome) - Curated Flipper Zero app catalog with the best Flipper Zero apps, plugins, games, tools, and community resources from official and community sources.
+- [awesome-wrgms-kids](https://github.com/aaparmeggiani/awesome-wrgms-kids) - Our best *ptr's, for the next generation of wrgmrs.
 - [awesome-abstract](https://github.com/AbstractSDK/awesome-abstract) - 😎 Curated list of tools, contracts, and projects built with, for, or by Abstract.
 - [awesome-aigc](https://github.com/aigchub/awesome-aigc) - Awesome AIGC  项目列表, 中文.
 - [awesomestardew](https://github.com/annesoares/awesomestardew) - A list of great things made by the community for the game Stardew Valley.